ChristopherWilks/snaptron/README.md

 We use `encode1159` as a relatively small (~13 GBs), but real world, human compilation example.

+While the example is relatively small, it will take several minutes to run, please be patient.

 ### Pull the image ###

 `docker pull quay.io/broadsword/snaptron:latest`